MSD-LASSO/FeasibilityStudies/TdoaSim/README.txt

 ---------------------------------

 -----Standalone Simulations------
-SentinelSat -- simple TDoA simulation with stations around RIT and satellite in single location.
+SentinelSat -- TUTORIAL.
+Simple TDoA simulation with stations around RIT and satellite in single
-	       This was one of the first simulations created and is pretty old.
+	       location.
 TDoAexploration.m -- similar code to senisivityAnalysisNet, designed for comparing various solver
 		     methods.
 TDoAwithErrorEstimationComparison.m -- Can combpare absolute and relative errors to each other.